 Earning a High School Diploma in the District of Columbia

-District of Columbia students who didn't earn their high school diplomas can attend an adult high school diploma program, participate in the National External Diploma Program (NEDP) or earn their General Educational Development (GED) credential.
+District of Columbia students who didn't earn their high school diplomas can participate in the National External Diploma Program (NEDP) or earn their General Educational Development (GED) credential.
 The District of Columbia also offers English for speakers of other languages (ESOL) classes.

 High School Graduation Requirements

 The District of Columbia requires its high school students to earn at least 24 credits in order to graduate.
 These are broken down into four credits of social studies, four credits of science, four credits of English, four credits of mathematics, two credits of world languages, 1.5 credits of health and physical education, half a credit of music and half a credit of art.
 Additionally, at least two credits must be earned in approved college or career prep courses, and students must complete 200 hours of physical activity and 100 hours of community service.
 More information about these requirements can be found through the District of Columbia Public Schools (dc.gov).

 The NEDP program is a high school diploma equivalency program designed for adults and out-of-school youth.
 Instead of relying on coursework, participants use their life and professional skills to show their competency in 70 different areas.
 The NEDP is composed of both a diagnostic phase and an assessment phase.
 During the diagnostic phase, participants' skills are evaluated, and during the assessment phase, participants demonstrate academic, vocational and professional abilities through tests that might evaluate their knowledge and skills.